Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Method

-In the training and testing sentences, the text was pre-prepared in such way that subject of the relationship (e.g. gene) was replaced with the keyword \textbf{SUBJECT} and the predicated of the relationship (e.g. disease) was replaced with the keyword \textbf{PREDICATE}.
-In this way, we hypothesized that internal attention mechanism of the model would be able to learn how to treat vicinity of subjects and predicates of the relationships.
+The learning task was defined as a sentence classification task.
+For a given sentence, containing entities, the model is supposed to provide a normalized relationship type from our data model.
+In the training and testing sentences, the text was pre-prepared in such a way that subject of the relationship (e.g. gene) was masked with the keyword \textbf{SUBJECT} and the predicated of the relationship (e.g. disease) was masked with the keyword \textbf{PREDICATE}.
+In this way, we hypothesized that the internal attention mechanism of the model would be able to learn how to treat the vicinity of subjects and the predicates of the relationships.

+The DistilBERT model was based on the DistilBERT base uncased model available on HuggingFace\footnote{https://huggingface.co/distilbert-base-uncased}.
+This model was fine-tuned for the classification task, and trained on our unbalanced and balanced datasets for 5 epochs (learning rate=0.00002).
+DistilBERT is an encoder model, to which a decoder can be created using a pooling and feed-forward network whose output layers dimension is equal to the number of classes (in our case 8).

+Similarly, PubMedBERT was based on the base uncased version of the model trained on both PubMed and PMC data that is available on HuggingFace\footnote{https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext}.
+The model was also trained for 5 epochs and the same configuration was used for learning rate, batch size, and sequence size as for DistilBERT model.